decisionmechanics/essential-robot-framework/notes/index.md

 - Integrates with browsers, CI/CD pipelines, and test frameworks (e.g., Selenium, Cypress, Playwright, Robot Framework)
 - Provides JavaScript API (`axe.run()`) to scan parts or all of a page
 - Reports structured JSON output with violations, impact levels and suggested fixes
-- Categorizes issues by severity (minor, moderate, serious, critical)
+- Categorises issues by severity (minor, moderate, serious, critical)
 - Detects problems such as missing alt text, low colour contrast, ARIA misuse and missing labels
 - Focuses on low false positives by only flagging testable accessibility rules
 - Available as browser extensions (axe DevTools) and command-line tools for developers